top of page

 12. Plan for Data Transfer Expenses

-Outbound data movement can lead to hidden charges.
-Be strategic about how and where your data flows to keep egress costs in check.
+Moving data out of the cloud can lead to hidden fees.
+Plan carefully how and where your data moves to keep these costs under control.

 Why Cloud Cost Optimization Pays Off